glennlopez/Prog-2000/README.md

 ---
 [![Stories in Ready](https://badge.waffle.io/glennlopez/prog-2000.png?label=ready&title=Ready)](https://waffle.io/glennlopez/prog-2000)

 I've created this github page for "Intro to Micro and C Programming" in hopes of teaching my self how to use github while learning C. I've released these files into the Public Domain - that means you can do whatever you want with it.
-(Take credit of it, share, etc.. it's your work the moment you download it).
-I've done this to prevent RRC instructors from becoming complacent with thier jobs (complacentcy is the number one reason your course lessons are so uninspired).

 You can find the <a href="https://github.com/glennlopez/Prog-2000/wiki">Answers to Package Questions here</a>.
 "Practice" Midterm Exam will be provided by asking me in person (Midterm exams are taken from multiple sources - I do not personally give you the exam copy, I just forward you to sources I trust who has them).